App-Pricing/ApppricingSDK-Android/README.md

 ![App Pricing Dashboard](https://dash.apppricing.com/appricing-main-banner.png)

-Visit the [App Pricing Dashboard](https://dash.apppricing.com) to manage your pricing strategies or check out the [official website](https://apppricing.com) for more details.
+Visit the [App Pricing](https://apppricing.com) to manage your pricing strategies or more details.

 ---